 - Gloves: take a good pair of technical ski gloves, and add a pair of wool or fleece ones you can wear when you are not on the slopes.

 - Technical thermal underwear and extra warm socks.

 - Ski pants (they are more comfortable than a ski jumpsuit) and a good ski jacket.

-- A whool or techinical shirt (I love Kozet Long) over which you should wear a very good jacket – I am a massive fan of Kuhl Alska.
+- A wool or technical shirt (I love Kozet Long) over which you should wear a very good jacket – I am a massive fan of Kuhl Alska.

-- Super warm pants, flannel shirts (I love Kuhl Tess Flannel , and good whool sweaters.
+- Super warm pants and flannel shirts (I love Kuhl Tess Flannel).

-- Hand warmers: you can wear them inside your gloves if your hands tend to get cold.
-I actually put mine inside my socks as my feet freeze when it’s cold outside.
+- Hand warmers: wear them inside your gloves if your hands tend to get cold.
+I put mine inside my socks too!

 - A swimsuit, to enjoy the wellness centers and spas.